astrosega/astrosega.github.io/_teaching/2014-spring-teaching-1.md

 Here are some additional resources:

-* An excellent, more abridged e-book for this course is available through the FSU Library [Fundamental of Physics I](https://fsu-flvc.primo.exlibrisgroup.com/discovery/openurl?institution=01FALSC_FSU&vid=01FALSC_FSU:Home&isbn=9780300243772&genre=book&eisbn=9780300249583&title=Fundamentals%20of%20Physics%20I&sid=jstor:jstor).
+* An excellent, more abridged e-book for this course is available though the FSU Library [Fundamental of Physics I](https://fsu-flvc.primo.exlibrisgroup.com/discovery/openurl?institution=01FALSC_FSU&vid=01FALSC_FSU:Home&isbn=9780300243772&genre=book&eisbn=9780300249583&title=Fundamentals%20of%20Physics%20I&sid=jstor:jstor).
 Give it a try if the OpenStax book treatment of a topic does not click with you.
 Ramamurti Shankar writes in a very particular voice that can help some students.
-* This book is based on R. Shankar's [Open Course](https://oyc.yale.edu/physics/phys-200) (Yale University), which is available online.
-These lectures were, and still are, a helpful resource for me.
+* This book is based in R. Shankar [Open Lectures](https://oyc.yale.edu/physics/phys-200) (Yale University), which are available online.
+They were, and still are, a helpful resource for me.

 Schedule
 -------------